 Daniels also treats adults with ocular cancers.
 “Uveal melanoma is by far the most common eye cancer in adults,” he said.
 “While we have excellent success rates for treating the intraocular tumor using implanted, plaque-based radiotherapy – almost 100 percent here at Vanderbilt – many patients end up losing vision as a result of this treatment, and many still go on to develop metastatic disease.”

-Historically, eyes with large melanomas required enucleation (eye removal).
-A recent pilot study led by Daniels demonstrated that a technique called fractionated stereotactic radiosurgery (fSRS) could cure large uveal melanomas without enucleation.
-At the primary study endpoint of one year, 100 percent of tumors were successfully eradicated and 100 percent of eyes were saved.
+Historically, large and very large melanomas were treated with enucleation.
+A pilot study led by Daniels demonstrated that a technique called fractionated stereotactic radiosurgery (fSRS) could cure very large uveal melanomas without enucleation.
+At the primary study endpoint of one year, 100 percent of tumors were successfully eradicated, and 100 percent of eyes saved.
 Most patients retained good visual acuity years after treatment.

 None of the fSRS-treated patients developed metastases during the first three years of follow-up.
 “SRS allows us to save many eyes that previously would have been deemed unsalvageable because of the massive size of the melanoma,” Daniels said.